Ricordy/SL-SmartContracts/README.md

 1. Here the code decides if it is a piece of a level the user is claiming.
 2. In the case of a level it will redirect to the function instantiated in SLLevels.sol to do the verification
-3. In case of a puzzle piece it will compute the user level and call SLLogics.sol to verify the user ability to claim
+3. In the case of a puzzle piece it will compute the user level and call SLLogics.sol to verify the user ability to claim
 4. This action happens through:

 ```solidity